yale-mgt-656/mgt656-madlibs/README.md

     ```
   You may notice that there are weird `{{...}}` everywhere in the example HTML codes.
 This stuff is super important!
 It tells our little node app that we need a(n) adjective/verb/adverb/noun at a certain place.
 When you write your own stories, make sure to do the same!
 For example, to denote an adjective, used `{{adjectives.get()}}`.
 The others follow the same style!

 * The adjective, noun, and verb groups should work on their files.
-Each group here will have a number as well!
-Adjective, noun, and verb file should be put in their respective folders.
-For example, verbs should be put in `/pos/verbs/verbs-i.js` where **i** is a placeholder for your group number.
+Adjective, noun, and verb files should be put in their respective folders.
+For example, verbs should be put in `/pos/verbs/verbs.js`.

   Examples of verbs, adjectives, etc files are found in the corresponding `starter.js` file in the folder in `/pos`. **Don't change these example files!.** Instead, make a new file.